Thayilla Pillai: Production

 Thayilla Pillai was directed by L. V. Prasad and produced by A. Anand under Prasad Movies.
 Although Prasad was the co-producer, he was not listed as such in the opening credits.
 The screenplay was written by M. Karunanidhi, based on a story by S. R. Pinisetty.
 Cinematography was handled by K. S. Prasad, art direction by Thotta, and the editing by A. Sanjeevi.
 The final length of the film was 15567 feet.

 Themes

 Like many films Karunanidhi wrote, Thayilla Pillai reflects his political ideology.
 It speaks against the caste system in India, and the problem of "orphan children".
 Karunanidhi said that, through the character of Pathanjali Sasthri, he portrayed "how casteist feelings, age-old customs and rituals and superstitious beliefs had been deeply entrenched in the human psyche for generations."

 Soundtrack

-The soundtrack was composed by K. V. Mahadevan and the lyrics were written by Kannadasan, Kothamangalam Subbu and A. Maruthakasi.
+The soundtrack was composed by K. V. Mahadevan.
 The songs "Chinna Chinna Ooraniyam", "Kaalam Maruthu Karuthu Maruthu" and "Kadavulum Naanum Oru Jaathi" attained popularity.